-Finally, we generalize the model by letting demand persist over time, following a Markov process.
+We generalize the baseline model in two directions.
+First, we let demand persist over time, following a Markov process.
 Here the main results from the iid case go through, and there are also some new results.
 For example, we show that when demand is positively correlated over time, the algorithm discloses more information when recent demand was lower.
-(The opposite result holds in the case of negatively serial correlation.)
+(The opposite result holds with negative serial correlation.)
 The intuition is that with positive serial correlation, firms are more pessimistic about demand-and thus less tempted to deviate-when recent demand was lower, so the algorithm can disclose more information without prompting a deviation.
-We also show that the optimal collusive price is no longer necessarily equal to the monopoly price for the disclosed mean demand, and that, while price is always monotone in current demand (as in the iid case and in contrast to Rotemberg and Saloner), it can be non-monotone in the previous period's demand, so that the expected price conditional on the last-period demand can display a form of countercyclicality similar to that in Rotemberg and Saloner.
-Finally, we show by example that the effect of demand persistence on the amount of information disclosure, collusive profit, and consumer surplus can all be non-monotone.
+We also show that the optimal collusive price is no longer always equal to the monopoly price for the disclosed mean demand, and that, while price is always monotone in current demand (as in the iid case and in contrast to Rotemberg and Saloner), it can be non-monotone in the previous period's demand, so that the expected price conditional on the last-period demand can display a form of countercyclicality similar to that in Rotemberg and Saloner.